Digital-HR/site/en/about.md

 * [Link to Application](https://www.canada.ca/en/mobile.html#HRGO)

-### DNDCareers
+### DND Careers

-DND Careers is a Web App that enables candidates to create an online profile and have the opportunity to be contacted for a position.
+DND Careers is a web app that enables candidates to create an online profile and have the opportunity to be contacted for a position.

 * [Link to Application](https://civilian-careers-defence.canada.ca/)

 ## Services

-* R&D
+* R & D
 * [Product Development](./product-development.html)
 * UI/UX Design